MalDev Myths

 Signed EXE / Certificate

 Leaked code signing certs are commonly available - expired, revoked, or not.
-Will sign your malware with such a cert improve detection, or make it more obvious?
+Will signing your malware with such a cert improve detection, or make it more obvious?
 Can security software really depend on it, when we have leaked certs - and DLL sideloading?
 What about self-signed certificates, are they useful at all?

 Conclusion:

 • Sign it and try.
-I usually dont.
+I usually don’t.

 Code/Process injection